paulscherrerinstitute/pyscan/README.md

 config.bs_default_port = 9999
 ```

-To get the list of available configuration check the module source or run:
+To get the list of available configurations check the module source or run:

 ```python
 from pyscan import config